benkirk/conda-recipes/README.md

 ```

 ### `pytorch` & `torchvision`
-First, we will build a suite of wheel files in `
+First, we will build a suite of wheel files in `./src_builds/derecho-pytorch-mpi/wheels/` by directly compiling `pytorch` and `torchvision` from source.
+These will then serve as source packages later in the `conda-build` process.
 ```bash
 # First, we will build a suite of wheel files in ./src_builds/derecho-pytorch-mpi/wheels/
 cd ./src_builds/derecho-pytorch-mpi/